 There were countless impacts from the lynching of Will Brown.
 While it started beforehand, massive distrust between Omaha’s Black and white communities flared a century ago, and continues today.
 Informal Jim Crow still rules Omaha, with clear color lines between residential, commercial, religious and cultural activities still informally enforced.

 Perhaps the most directly observable consequence of the lynching of Will Brown was the absolute segregation of Omaha.
 While the city was segregated beforehand, afterwards it was strictly segregated.
 When the US Army drew the redline around the Near North Side, they effectively drew a line followed, reinforced and sustained by real estate agents, insurance brokers, bankers and property owners for more than 40 years after.
 The residential patterns and behaviors established then continue today.

 In 2011, Chris Herbert, an African American from Los Angeles who’d never been to Omaha, bought a gravestone for Will Brown.
-There are no commemorations, historical markers or other acknowledgment of the lynching of Will Brown, the riots, or the martial law in Omaha.

 People Involved in the Lynching of Will Brown